My type design philosophy

 In 1993-1994 I designed Telefont List and Telefont Text for the Dutch national telephone book.
 The typeface I had in mind was a sans serif, yet I did not resort to using a serif typeface as the basis for the sans.
 I was able to use the experience I had gained in designing the Scala family, however, compared to my work on Scala Sans, I had to think in a much more restricted way.
 Telefont List (which I designed first) was to be used in a small size on cheap paper, it had to take up as little space as possible, and it had to be much more readable than the worn-out Univers that PPT (Post, Telefonie, Telegrafie) had been previously using.
 Simultaneously I was thinking about the typographic redesign of the phone book itself.
 This proved to be a great advantage as I could now fine-tune the typeface as a result of the changes I made in the four-column grid and, what is more, I could adjust the page layout after I had made changes in the typeface.
 It is a rare situation, but an ideal situation for a type designer.
 In any case my experience as a book designer came in handy.

-List is a real workhorse,
+Telefont List is a real workhorse, to be used in the automatically

-Telefont Text was designed for the custom-made introductory pages using
+the custom-made introductory pages using many more typographic

-many more typographic refinements such as small caps and old style
+refinements such as small caps and old style figures.
+I was wont to put

-figures.
-I was wont to put it as follows: ‘The most-used typeface has
+it as follows: ‘The most-used typeface has the least possibilities;

-the least possibilities; the least-used typeface has the most
+the least-used typeface has the most possibilities’.

-Telefont List and Telefont Text have been used
+Telefont List and Telefont Text have been used exclusively for the

-inconceivable that they will be released in the near future.
-However I
+will be released in the near future.
+However I am not planning a

-am not planning a Telefont Serif, as I do not believe in deriving a
+Telefont Serif, as I do not believe in deriving a serif design from a

 > Find out more about Telefont